Runko: Modern multiphysics toolbox for plasma simulations: Problem showcase

-Consider a uniform pair plasma that is suddenly stirred.
+We consider a uniform pair plasma that is suddenly stirred.
 Due to this large-scale driving motion, a turbulent cascade quickly develops.
-We study so-called $2D3V$ setups where the cascade forms in the planar $x-y$ direction and is captured by the spatial $2D$ simulation domain.
-All three velocity components are, however, considered, including the out-of-the-plane $z$ direction.
-To physically mimic confinement of the cascade to a $2D$ plane, a guide field is imposed in the $z$ direction as $\vec{B}_0 = B_0 \hat{\vec{z}}$ ($\hat{\vec{z}}$ is the unit vector along $z$ axis).
-Implications of selecting a $2D$ simulation setup is discussed more in Sect.~\ref{sect:discussion_turb}.
+We study the 2D3V setups, where the cascade forms in the planar $x-y$ direction and is captured by the spatial 2D simulation domain.
+All three velocity components are considered, however, including the out-of-the-plane $z$ direction.
+To physically mimic confinement of the cascade to a 2D plane, a guide field is imposed in the $z$ direction as $\vec{B}_0 = B_0 \hat{\vec{z}}$ ($\hat{\vec{z}}$ is the unit vector along the $z$-axis).

 Presence of the strong guide-field renders the plasma magnetically dominated.
-The plasma magnetization parameter we use is \be \sigma = \frac{B_0^2}{4\pi n_0 \bar{\gamma} m_e c^2}, \ee where $n_0$ is the initial number density and $\bar{\gamma}$ is the mean thermal Lorentz factor of the plasma.
-Here we focus on a strongly magnetized case of $\sigma = 10$, only.
-Initially the plasma is defined to be warm with a temperature of $\theta = kT/m_e c^2 = 0.3$ ($\bar{\gamma} \approx 1$).
+The plasma magnetization parameter we use is \be \sigma = \frac{B_0^2}{4\pi n_0 \bar{\gamma} m_\mathrm{e} c^2}, \ee where $n_0$ is the initial number density and $\bar{\gamma}$ is the mean thermal Lorentz factor of the plasma.
+Here we focus only on a strongly magnetized case of $\sigma = 10$.
+Initially, the plasma is defined to be warm with a temperature of $\theta = kT/m_\mathrm{e} c^2 = 0.3$ ($\bar{\gamma} \approx 1.6$).

-Spatial resolution of our fiducial simulation is $5120^2$ cells ($512 \times 512$ tiles with internal tile resolution of $10\times10$).
-Initial plasma skindepth, $c/\omega_p$, is resolved with $5$ cells.
-This determines our box size as $L \approx 1000 c/\omega_p$.
-We use $64$ particles per cell per species totaling to $128$ particles per cell for both electron and positron species.
+The spatial resolution of our fiducial simulation is $5120^2$ cells ($512 \times 512$ tiles with internal tile resolution of $10\times10$).
+The initial plasma skin depth $c/\omega_\mathrm{p}$ is resolved with five cells.
+This determines our box size as $L \approx 1000 c/\omega_\mathrm{p}$.
+We use $64$ particles per cell per species, totaling $128$ particles per cell for both electron and positron species.
 In total, we then propagate $\sim\!10^{9}$ particles in the simulation.